 Really, a good deal of Ace Attorney's multiple-murder killers are either outright sociopathic or borderline.

 Hades from Kid Icarus: Uprising.
 He instigates a pointless, international war that results in the deaths of millions of humans for no other reason than to harvest their souls to either create more underworld monsters and do whatever else he wants with them (As well as for his own sick amusement), and has absolutely no remorse for his actions.
-Even when he helps out during the Aurum Arc, it's not out of alutrism, it's only because he wants to be the one to destroy humanity. and even then, he still throws Underworld Monsters in Pit's path to hinder his progress just to screw with him.
+Even when he helps out during the Aurum Arc, it's not out of alutrism, it's only because he wants to be the one to destroy humanity. and he still throws Underworld Monsters in Pit's path to hinder his progress just to screw with him.

 Luca Blight from Suikoden II, the "MadPrince" of the Highland kingdom.
 You get a good idea of his personality in his Establishing Character Moment in which he orchestrates a massacre of children training to be soldiers on his side to rally up support to restart a pointless war with a neighboring nation, while mocking their deaths and regretting not joining in the massacre.
 He continues to commit atrocities throughout the game, brutally killing scores of people For the Evulz including his own father, while displaying a level of sadism and Lack of Empathy that disturbs even his underlings.
 Even during his Final Speech, he not only displays a complete lack of regret for his horrific actions, but actually boasts triumphantly of them while reveling in his unredeemably vile nature.